Considering moving your ProPhoto website to Showit?

-Make sure you ask an SSL to be set right after everything has been moved for you.
+Make sure you ask for an SSL setup right after everything has been moved for you.

-However, do not be worried about this, since it is no different than what you would learn for basic SEO.
+However, don’t worry about this, since it is no different than what you would learn or what you already know about basic SEO.

 The only change is that these tags in Showit have to be added manually (unlike ProPhoto where they are mostly taken care of for you).